OguzPastirmaci/misc/ubuntu-rdma-oci.md

 rdma-test-pod-2   1/1     Running   0          17h
 ```

-14 - After the pods are running, open two terminals and exec into them.
+14 - After the pods are running, open two terminals and exec into the pods.

 ```
 kubectl exec -it rdma-test-pod-1 -- bash